Anastasia-Makarova/Homeworks/HW07/clean_folder/README.md

 ENTRY POINT name: clean-folder (path to the folder for sorting needed to be given after the space)
 __________________________

-----BUGS----
-Folder to sort should be on any external drive

 Known file extentions: